FEBRUARY 2025 UPDATE

 LANDSCAPE LED DESIGN

 St William’s aspiration is for Kensal Green Gasworks to become an extension of its surrounding green infrastructure, including Kensal Green Cemetery and the Grand Union Canal.
+The development maximises the amount of high-quality open space with a new publically accessible open space at its heart reopening an underused and inaccessible part of the local neighbourhood.

 WORKING WITH NEIGHBOURING LANDOWNERS